Eve's Bayou: Plot

-Cisely later confides in Eve the secret behind her strange mood.
-She tells her that one night, after their parents had a vicious argument, Cisely went to comfort her father and he, while drunk, attempted to molest her.
-Enraged, Eve seeks out Elzora to commission a voodoo spell to put a fatal curse on her father.
-While on her way to visit the witch, Eve runs into Lenny Mereaux and questions him about his teaching job that keeps him away from home.
+Cisely later confides in Eve the secret behind her strange mood: one night, after their parents had a vicious argument, Cisely went to comfort her father and he, while intoxicated, attempted to molest her.
+Enraged, Eve seeks out Elzora to commission a voodoo spell that will put a fatal curse on her father.
+En route to Elzora's residence, Eve encounters Lenny Mereaux and questions him about his teaching job that keeps him away from home.
 In the conversation, she alludes to a possible tryst between his wife Matty and her father.

-When Eve finally gets to Elzora's home, she finds her to be not as scary as she expected but rather normal instead.
-While her expectation is to receive a voodoo doll of her father, she is simply told that the curse has been placed per her request.
-With regret, and in an attempt to save her father, Eve rushes to bring him home after finding him in a bar chatting with Matty Mereaux.
-At the same time, a drunken Lenny arrives to take Matty home.
-After a confrontation, Lenny and Matty leave the bar, and Lenny tells Louis that he will kill him if he talks to Matty again.
-After Louis says goodbye to Matty, Lenny shoots and kills Louis.
+When Eve finally arrives at Elzora's home, she finds her to be not as malevolent as she expected but rather normal instead.
+Expecting to receive a voodoo doll of her father, she is instead simply told that the curse has been placed per her request.
+With regret, and in an attempt to save her father, Eve rushes to bring him home after finding him in a bar speaking with Matty Mereaux.
+Simultaneously, a drunken Lenny arrives to take Matty home.
+After a confrontation, Lenny and Matty depart, and Lenny tells Louis that he will kill him if he talks to Matty again.
+After Louis bids farewell to Matty, Lenny shoots and kills Louis.

-After her father's funeral, Eve finds a letter which her father wrote to Mozelle, disputing the accusations.
-In it, he claims that Cisely had come to him that night and kissed him, first as a daughter and then as a lover.
-In his drunken state, he reacted violently, slapping her and pushing her to the ground, which made her angry with him.
-Eve confronts Cisely and uses her second sight to discover what really happened.
-It ends with the sisters holding hands, gazing at the sunset.
+After returning home from her father's funeral, Eve discovers a letter among her father's belongings that he composed and addressed to Mozelle.
+Reading it aloud, she learns that her father disputed the accusations, claiming that Cisely had approached him the night of the incident and kissed him, first as a daughter and then as a lover.
+While intoxicated, he violently slapped her and pushed her to the ground, infuriating her.
+Confronting Cisely, Eve attempts to use her second sight and discover what really happened.
+While she is able to confirm that Cisely kissed Louis, the rest of the vision—like Cisely's memory of the night—is fragmented.
+The sisters burn the letter and discard it into the bayou before standing together and holding hands, gazing at the sunset.